 Should you use the train in Italy?
 Yes, the train is a fast, safe, clean, and effective way to get around Italy.

-Some trains can be booked the day of.
+One Italy tourist tip is that trains can be booked the day of.
 However, knowing the routes you want to use is helpful when you are ready to buy your ticket.
 Use the official website for more information.

 Here is Some Italy Tips For Booking Trains: